 We all undergo a blood test sometime or another in our life.
 While most of us have basic knowledge about hemoglobin, hematocrit, and white blood cells (WBC), there are a number of other components of a CBC report that we do not understand.
 If they appear in the report, they must hold some significance.
-Don’t you think it is important for you to have a basic understanding of all the other numbers mentioned in that report?
-If yes, this article is exactly what you need to read today.

 What are the different blood components?